CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/batch.md

 This function runs on a cron trigger every minute (the smallest unit at which batches can be triggered) and performs the following work on each invocation for every receiver with a configured `timing`:

-- Checks if the receiver should have received a task in the last 60 seconds
+- Checks if the receiver should have received a report in the last 60 seconds
 - Determines how many reports need to be batched by fetching all the `Task` records where the `next_action` is `batch`
 - Calculates how many batch messages should get added to the queue by dividing the number of reports by the configured `maxReportCount`
 - Dispatches those messages to the queue